Ahhgust/Demixtify/Readme.md

 Note, if you are assessing many files at once it is better to NOT use multithreading-- in the end, you're limited to the speed of the disk; once that pipe is full, adding more threads will just make things go that much slower.

+See the documentation [here](MFfile.md) to see how to work with the mixture fraction estimates.

 <br>